osmedeus/documentation/src/premium.md

 ## Git Storages natively supported

 Even though you can use Git Storages by writing your workflow.
-The premium workflow also comes with storages script.
-All you need to do is setup your Gitlab repository.
+The premium workflow also comes with the storages script.
+All you need to do is set up your [Gitlab repository](/premium/git-setup/).

 ## Support Distributed Scan